+A, RCV Ballot A

+Option

-- 3 Continue discussion
+Continue Discussion

-- 2 Original bill, the main motion
+Original Bill, the main motion

-- 1 Bill with Amendment 1 (a free rider?)
+Bill with Amendment 1 (a free rider?)

-- 8 Bill with Amend.
+Bill with Amend.
 2 (a wrecking amend.?)

-- 7 Bill with Amendments 1 and 2
+Bill with Amendments 1 and 2

-- 4 Postpone to a definite time 7 days
+Postpone to a Definite Time 7 days

-- 5 Refer the bill to a Committee
+Refer the Bill to a Committee

-- 6 No change (a vote for gridlock exposed?)
+No Change (a vote for gridlock exposed?)

-Any "Incidental Motions" do not wait for the ballot, (e.g. a personal complaint or request.)
+The "Incidental Motions" do not wait for the ballot, e.g. a personal complaint or request.